andlo/mycroft-skills-list-gitbook/skills/skill-platform-patch.MycroftAI.md

 ---
-description: Updates original Mark 1 devices so they can upgrade to the latest version of Mycroft
+description: 'Updates original Mark 1 devices so they can upgrade to the latest version of Mycroft'
 ---

 ### _skill-platform-patch.MycroftAI_